Ready To Use Social Media Messages

 Example Posts:

-During Children's Mental Health Week, we are encouraging action to be taken at all levels, including from our elected officials.
-The proposed Wisconsin State Budget has $500 million to address mental health!
-Read more about the proposals and how you can show your support: https://children.wi.gov/Documents/SpecialEvent/OCMH%202023-24%20Budget%20Advocacy%20flyer.pdf
+• During Children's Mental Health Week, we are encouraging action to be taken at all levels, including from our elected officials.
+Read more about the proposed Wisconsin State Budget and share with your local representatives: https://children.wi.gov/Pages/Budget.aspx

 Download GIF file for Twitter, LinkedIn, PowerPoint or Website